nicholas-yjtang/interview/cloud/jupyterhub1/README.md

 # Protype

-We create a prototype using the following steps
+We create a prototype, but instead of using Azure Directory Services, we will simulate this via our own created OpenLDAP docker image.
+We will also use our own kubernetes cluster (via KVM) instead of Azure AKS.

 1. Create a kubernetes cluster.
 In our case we will create a cluster using our own terraform scripts [here](https://github.com/nicholas-yjtang/scripts/tree/main/terraform/kubernetes)
 2. Install a LDAP service on the cluster.
 We create a docker that creates a OpenLDAP service that the cluster can talk to [here](https://github.com/nicholas-yjtang/scripts/tree/main/docker/openldap)